simonAndre/SanArduinoLogger/readme.md

-# SanLogger : Arduino logger
+# SanArduinoLogger : Arduino logger

 this project is just a wrapper around the [arduino-logger lib](https://github.com/embeddedartistry/arduino-logger) Used for small customizations.